An expert overview to help you experience Arashiyama

 If you're visiting for the autumn leaves or the cherry blossoms, prepare yourself for large crowds of fellow visitors.
 Even outside of this period the bamboo grove gets very crowded.
 If this bothers you, then arriving at sunrise or by 6am is ideal, and before 7am is essential, it's also wise to avoid leaving between 4pm and 6pm.

 Okay, so you've arrived at sunrise to get a nice peaceful experience of the bamboo grove, but now it's 6am and all the temples don't open for another 2-3 hours, so what do you do?
-Arashiyama has some really amazing cafes serving delicious coffee and breakfasts.
+Arashiyama has some really amazing cafes serving delicious coffee and breakfast.
 Far too many to list here, but simply searching 'cafe' on Google Maps will give you a range of options to suit your personal preferences.

 How many hours do you need for visiting Arashiyama?